Happyseaweed/opencv-game/README.md

 Any advice would be appreciated :D

+## Things to work on
+1. A more efficient system for storing obstacles, possibly a linked list?
+2. How to increase frame rate?
+I think mediapipe is pretty demanding at the moment.
+3. Start/End screen

 ## Fluff
 Please be advised, the code is also very poorly formatted and just be mindful of your own sanity as you read through my code :D